mienaikoe/ziyu/Chapters/1-1-Chapter1.md

 Kipnu walked to the great room to pull some water from the dew column and returned to add it to the mix little by little, waiting for my approval.
 Finally, we sat down to eat.

 A moment of quiet went by and I could see Melna's mind had moved onto a deeper thought.
 She released her pen and sat up in her chair, staring longingly out at the door.
-I could tell she that she was anxious about going to Shaki today.

 <!-- The three of us had joined too early before we could roam across the world. -->

 "It's been too long," she said with a wistful tone.

 Kipnu knew what she was thinking.
-"Last time was when we went to the bay to live with the Hunnin for a week," he said.
+"Last time we went somewhere was to the bay to live with the Hunnin for a week," he said.
 "I'll never forget how bored and hot I was.
 Who's idea was that again?"
 He never missed a chance to remind me.

 "You're so ungrateful," I defended my choice, "You know we all had fun... doing..."